 Flying the Green Flag at Wallingford Castle Meadows

-The Castle Meadows has been awarded the coveted Green Flag Award for nine consecutive years, and Green Heritage Site Accreditation for the last three years.
+The Castle Meadows has been awarded the coveted Green Flag Award for 12 consecutive years, and Green Heritage Site Accreditation for the last six years.

 How to find the Wallingford Castle Meadows

 The site is open to the public every day of the year, please follow the links for information on how to find the site.